Version Control with Git

 RStudio screenshot showing New Project dialog window with "Create project from existing directory" selected

 RStudio window showing the "Create Project From Existing Directory" dialog.
-In the dialog, the project working directory has been set to "~/Desktop/planets"
+In the dialog, the project working directory has been set to "~/Desktop/recipes"

 RStudio window after new project is created with large arrow pointing to vertical Git menu bar.